Wesley’s diet, exercise tips promote health

 Wellness programs cropping up across The United Methodist Church are reinforcing the importance of a healthy lifestyle.

+One such program is the Duke Clergy Health Initiative, a seven-year program intended to improve the health and well-being of United Methodist clergy in North Carolina.
 The program stresses that physical health and spiritual health go hand in hand.

 Wesley said as much.
 That's why he advocated forgoing certain foods: "All pickled or smoked or salted food, and all high-seasoned, is unwholesome," he wrote.